Bisexuality: History

 Ancient Greeks and Romans did not associate sexual relations with well-defined labels, as modern Western society does.
 Men who had male lovers were not identified as homosexual, and may have had wives or other female lovers.

 Ancient Greek religious texts, reflecting cultural practices, incorporated bisexual themes.
 The subtexts varied, from the mystical to the didactic.
 Spartans thought that love and erotic relationships between experienced and novice soldiers would solidify combat loyalty and unit cohesion, and encourage heroic tactics as men vied to impress their lovers.
 Once the younger soldiers reached maturity, the relationship was supposed to become non-sexual, but it is not clear how strictly this was followed.
 There was some stigma attached to young men who continued their relationships with their mentors into adulthood.
 For example, Aristophanes calls them euryprôktoi, meaning 'wide arses', and depicts them like women.

-Similarly, in ancient Rome, gender did not determine whether a sexual partner was acceptable, as long as a man's enjoyment did not encroach on another man's integrity.
-It was socially acceptable for a freeborn Roman man to want sex with both female and male partners, as long as he took the penetrative role.
-The morality of the behavior depended on the social standing of the partner, not gender per se.
-Both women and young men were considered normal objects of desire, but outside marriage a man was supposed to act on his desires only with slaves, prostitutes (who were often slaves), and the infames.
-It was immoral to have sex with another freeborn man's wife, his marriageable daughter, his underage son, or with the man himself; sexual use of another man's slave was subject to the owner's permission.
-Lack of self-control, including in managing one's sex life, indicated that a man was incapable of governing others; too much indulgence in "low sensual pleasure" threatened to erode the elite male's identity as a cultured person.